 Frequently Asked Questions

-Certain classes such as English, chemistry, math and biology require students to either take a placement test and obtain a qualifying score or have a qualifying score from the SAT/ACT exam on file.
+Certain classes such as English, Chemistry, Math, and Biology require students to either take a placement test and obtain a qualifying score or have a qualifying score from the SAT/ACT exam on file.
 Visit Testing for information about the placement test or submitting SAT or ACT scores.

 You need to withdraw and will receive a ‘W’ on your COD transcript.
-Failure to drop your College Now course at COD will result in a grade of ‘F’ on your COD transcript.
+Failure to drop your College Now course at COD will result in a grade of ‘F’ on your COD official College transcript.
 Refer to How to Drop a Course Online for step-by-step instructions.